 Here's Why This Is Important:

-The "reinoculate phase" replenishes and diversifies the beneficial bacteria in the gut microbiome to restore balance in the microbial community.
+The "reinoculate phase" focuses on replenishing and diversifying the beneficial bacteria in the gut microbiome to restore balance in the microbial community.
 A healthy gut microbiome is essential for optimal digestion, nutrient absorption, immune function, and overall health.

 How Do You Do This?

 Reinoculation can be achieved with probiotic supplements or fermented foods like yogurt, kimchi, sauerkraut, or pickles.
-Lactobacillus spp., Bifidobacterium spp., and Saccharomyces boulardii are commonly utilized probiotics to optimize digestive health and function.Β
+Lactobacillus spp., Bifidobacterium spp., and Saccharomyces boulardii are commonly utilized probiotics to support digestive health and function.

 4. Repair